electronicvisions/hbp-sp9-guidebook/mc/using_spiNNaker.rst

-As explained in :ref:`building_models`, both the experiment description and the model description for the SpiNNaker system must be written as Python scripts, using the PyNN application programming interface (API), version 0.7.
+As explained in :ref:`building_models`, both the experiment description and the model description for the SpiNNaker system must be written as Python scripts, using the PyNN application programming interface (API), versions 0.7 or 0.8.
-The implementation of the PyNN API for the SpiNNaker system is called :py:mod:`sPyNNaker`, and is also available as the module :py:mod:`pyNN.spiNNaker`:
+The implementation of the `PyNN 0.8 API http://neuralensemble.org/docs/PyNN/0.8/api_reference.html`__ for the SpiNNaker system is called :py:mod:`sPyNNaker8`, and is also available as the module :py:mod:`pyNN.spiNNaker`: